dwightjack/wok-pkgs/packages/core/docs/create-tasks.md

 As we have seen in the previous section, task hooks can be leveraged to allow users to interact with sharable tasks by adding hook functions via the `.tap()` method.

-In WOK task hook functions are called **task plugins**.
+In Wok task hook functions are called **task plugins**.

-To simplify and standardize plugin development WOK exposes an utility function to create such hook functions called `createPlugin`.
+To simplify and standardize plugin development Wok exposes an utility function to create such hook functions called `createPlugin`.
 Let's rewrite the last example with this utility.

 ```diff
 // gulpfile.js